jeremytammik/tbc/a/1975_nairobi.md

 ### APS, Nairobi and NetTopologySuite

-I am writing this in Nairobi, working as normal and getting to know the team here; also, the new APS landing page went live, and Benoit points out a useful geometric modelling library to help power your Revit add-in:
+I am writing this in Nairobi, Kenya, getting to know the team here; also, the new APS landing page just went live, and Benoit points out a useful geometric modelling library to help power your Revit add-in:

 - [DAS team in Nairobi, Kenya](#2)
 - [NetTopologySuite in Revit add-ins](#3)